makersacademy/acebook-node-template/README.md

 [![Build Status](https://travis-ci.com/edmond-b/acebook-NO-de-Problem.svg?branch=master)](https://travis-ci.com/edmond-b/acebook-NO-de-Problem)

 Acebook the best thing since facebook!
-This is a re-creation of classic facebook in Node.js using Express.
+This is a re-creation of classic facebook in Node.js using Express and React.
+The application is structured using modern RESTful route design with asynchronous fetch API calls from a frontend react controller to a backend express server which returns data using JSON.

 ## Features: